Falls and the Elderly

 - Light up a living space by keeping a home bright helps to avoid tripping on things that are hard to see.
 It is helpful to have night lights or a lamp/flashlight within reach of a bed for the middle of the night needs.

 In the event that you or an elderly friend or relative suffers from a fall, hiring caregivers could help make the recovery easier.
 A caregiver can help with housework, meals, and transfers.
 Even if you only hire a caregiver to check in on your parent once a week or every day, socialization and assistance improve a senior citizen’s life.
-Learn more by calling Platinum Select Nursing to discuss caregivers today.
+Learn more by calling Platinum Select Care to discuss caregivers today.